The impact of human expert visual inspection on the discovery of strong gravitational lenses: Results A: The Discovery of Lenses with expert visual inspection

 We have two unlabeled data sets, "CNN-best" and "Random".
 Intuitively we should hope that the CNN-selected sample should contain more lens candidates than the random sample.
 All of the CNN-best lenses have been inspected in \cite{Rojas+2022}.
 In the right panel of Fig.~\ref{fig:hist_meanscore} we see that the CNN-best objects are distributed between 0.0 and 0.8 (0.5 in the case of the Random sample), but the peak of these distributions are around 0.2, with most of the objects classified as Non-lenses and only a few of them have a score above 0.5.

 In Fig.~\ref{fig:mosaic_unlab} we present the 16 cutouts with the highest scores for each of the samples.
 In the "CNN-best" data set we find that five of the objects were also recognized as candidates in \cite{Rojas+2022}, all of them classified in their "Maybe lens" catalogue.
 There are also seven objects with scores above 0.5 that were not classified as potential candidates in \cite{Rojas+2022}.
 In the case of the "Random" sample, none of the cutouts was classified as a potential lens candidate, although some get close to a score of 0.5.
 We can see some of them were highly graded by the CNN, this means that they went through the visual inspection steps in \citet{Rojas+2022} but were not selected as lenses by those authors.
-Fig.~\ref{fig:cnnscore} shows the scatter graph of aggregated expert scores against the CNN scores of \citet{Rojas+2022}.
-These two scores are essentially uncorrelated, indicating that the CNN and the experts are not responding to the same features.
-Since none of the objects in the Random data received a human score of 0.5 or more, we see no evidence of the CNN missing good candidates, however, this cannot be a definitive conclusion given the small sample size and the lack of correlation between the CNN and human scores.
-On the other hand in the non-lens datasets we see that most of the scores are below 0.5 and closer to 0.0, although a few non-lens simulations managed to confuse the CNN.
-In a similar way, the CNN fails to recognize a few lens simulations, some of them obtaining a score even lower than the one given by the human.
-Surprisingly some of the SLACS lenses obtained high scores by the CNN, this makes us wonder if the CNN is able to see some features that we humans can not.
-Nevertheless, giving an explanation of the CNN's behaviour is out of the scope of this work.